“Us” is not the Southampton Common Forum’s Management Committee -

 Southampton is not alone in facing this problem, it is recognised, both at governmental level and by national lobby groups, that parks are under real threat (see RHS box for recent data).

 This is where Southampton Common Forum fits in.
-In February 2016, local resident associations adjacent to the Common and allied local groups with a historical interest in The Common joined forces to establish the forum as a community voice to represent all Common users to Council and to work with Councils to explore, develop and realise the new ways of funding and managing The Common which are needed in today’s economic climate, ensuring that The Common remains a cherished place in the hearts of Southampton residents for generations to come and is managed to appropriately meet those needs.
+In February 2016, local resident associations adjacent to the Common and allied local groups with a historical interest in The Common joined forces to establish the forum as a community voice to represent all Common users and to work with Councils to explore, develop and realise the new ways of funding and managing The Common which are needed in today’s economic climate, ensuring that The Common remains a cherished place in the hearts of Southampton residents for generations to come and is managed to appropriately meet those needs.

 The Forum’s Management committee have identified 3 initial priorities to develop to kick start this process:

 The Forum’s Management Committee can’t do this alone, we need help from you; sharing your thoughts and ideas with us through public meetings, online surveys and the such like, spreading the word about the Forum to raise awareness, membership and representation and directly volunteering to help on steering groups and in practical projects.
 We need both “bums on seats” and “bums off seats”, working with us on the ground.

 Please do get involved, in whatever way you are able to

 In December 2018, Southampton City Council adopted a new Strategic Plan for The Common, which was largely driven by the conclusions of a large survey of Common users undertaken by SCF and launched at our February 2019 Public Meeting.
 The final draft incorporated feedback from both SCF’s “early view” consultation exercise and Council’s own public engagement exercise and provides a bold and exciting vision for the future of The Common (more).